Gummy Quality Control That Holds Up

-Gummy supplements are deceptively complex.
-They may look simple on the outside, but from a manufacturing standpoint they behave less like a “solid dose” and more like a living moisture system-one that keeps shifting long after the batch has passed release testing.
+Gummy supplements are trickier than they look.
+They may seem simple, but from a manufacturing standpoint they behave less like a solid dose and more like a living moisture system, one that keeps shifting long after the batch has passed release testing.

-That’s why some of the most frustrating quality issues don’t show up on day one.
-A lot can meet potency, micro, and appearance specs at pack-out, then develop stickiness, clumping, texture drift, or stability surprises later in distribution.
-The missing piece in many QC programs isn’t effort-it’s the wrong leading indicator.
+That's why the most frustrating quality issues don't show up on day one.
+A batch can meet potency, micro, and appearance specs at pack-out, then develop stickiness, clumping, texture drift, or stability surprises later in distribution.
+The missing piece in many QC programs isn't effort — it's the wrong leading indicator.

-The rarely discussed control that quietly drives gummy performance is water activity (aw).
+The control that quietly drives gummy performance is water activity (aw).
 Not moisture percentage.
-Not “it feels dry enough.”
-Water activity is the metric that predicts how a gummy will behave in the real world.
+Not "it feels dry enough."
+Water activity predicts how a gummy will behave in the real world.

 Why gummies fail after they “pass”

-When a tablet passes release, it usually stays relatively consistent unless something obvious goes wrong.
-Gummies don’t work that way.
-Their internal structure can continue to equilibrate, redistribute moisture, and interact with packaging headspace.
-In other words, a gummy’s quality is partly determined by what happens after it leaves the line.
+When a tablet passes release, it usually stays consistent unless something obvious goes wrong.
+Gummies?
+They don't work that way.
+Their internal structure keeps equilibrating, redistributing moisture, and interacting with packaging headspace.
+A gummy's quality is partly determined by what happens after it leaves the line.

-If your QC program is built around end-of-batch snapshots, you can miss the slow changes that drive customer complaints.
-The goal isn’t to test more-it’s to test smarter and measure what’s predictive.
+If your QC program is built around end-of-batch snapshots, you'll miss the slow changes that drive customer complaints.
+The goal isn't to test more — it's to test smarter and measure what's predictive.

 Moisture % isn’t the same as water activity

 Moisture content tells you how much water is present.
-Water activity (aw) tells you how much of that water is available to participate in microbial growth and chemical or physical change.
-Two gummies can have similar moisture percentages and behave very differently over shelf-life.
+Water activity (aw) tells you how much of that water is available for microbial growth and chemical or physical change.
+Two gummies can have similar moisture percentages and behave very differently over shelf life.

 • Solids composition (sugars, syrups, polyols, fibers)